 It is really important that you dress in layers and bring your winter clothing.

 Snow storms can roll through at any time.
-Always check the current weather and road conditions on the Grand Teton website.
+Always check the current Grand Teton National Park weather and road conditions on the NPS website.

 Teton Park Road in March

 Enjoy skiing, snowshoeing and walking along the Teton Park Road from Taggart Lake Trailhead to the Signal Mountain Lodge.

 The road is closed to vehicles and bikes in March.
 It’s groomed for skiing, snowshoeing and hiking through mid-March.